rafael-santiago/pig/doc/arp_spoofing_with_pig.md

 It has the exact MAC address defined in the ``TARDIS force field``.

-Maybe you do not understad why the option ``--no-gateway`` was used...
+Maybe you do not understand why the option ``--no-gateway`` was used...
 It was used because ``ARP`` packets are non-routable.
 In other words it will never passthru a gateway in order to go to another network.
 So the gateway's address and the network mask are pretty useless in this situation.
 The choice for a small timeout is because we need to flood and keep it on.

 ## Making your little pig become a professional liar

-It is cool but a little statical.
+It is cool but rather static.
 We can generalize some info and with it the ``pig`` can be used as a pratical ``ARP spoofer``.

-Take a look for our "force field" pigsty:
+Take a look at our "force field" pigsty:

 ```
 [